-Robert’s subjects range from portraits to wildlife to landscapes.
+Robert paints a wide variety of subjects.
 He does, however, particularly enjoy creating portraits of Native Americans and images of Native American life in the 19th century, wildlife, and other nature-oriented subjects.
 He works from photographs and illustrations; he has not visited the majority of the sites he has painted.

 Robert has stated:

 “I hope you will find my work to be well and good and of use to the park and visitors.
 My goal is to earn a name as a painter of fine watercolors as well as some kind of good name for my children . . .
-What I hope people will get from my paintings is that even though I’m an inmate not all inmates are “throw aways”.
+What I hope people will get from my paintings is that even though I’m an inmate, not all inmates are “throw aways”.
 I love my country and with so many men and women fighting for our country I am unable to serve, so I hope to serve my country with my artwork.”

 You may contact Robert directly by writing him :

 If you would like to make a donation/gift to Robert to defray the costs of art supplies or postage, please go to http://www.jpay.com and follow the procedures outlined on the home page.
 Thank you so much, in advance, for your help.